RENEWAL PROCEDURES

 The renewal application guidance will also include or refer explicitly to the criteria that will guide the board of trustees’ renewal decisions, which will be based on independent fiscal audits and the performance framework set forth in the performance certificate.

 No later than December 15, the board of directors of the public charter school seeking renewal shall submit a renewal application to the board of trustees pursuant to the renewal application guidance issued by the board of trustees.
 The board of trustees will vote on the renewal application no later than March 15.
+If the board does not vote on the application by March 15, the application will be deemed approved.

 In making a renewal decision, the board of trustees will:

 b.
-Ensure that data used in making renewal decisions are available to the school and the public; and
+Ensure that data used in making renewal decisions are available to the school and the public;

-c.
+d.
 Provide a public report summarizing the evidence basis for each decision.

-NONRENEWAL AND REVOCATION PROCEDURES
+REVOCATION PROCEDURES

 ♦ ♦ ♦ ♦ ♦ ♦ ♦